Horse Heaven Hills

 The well-drained soils in this area include wind-blown sand and loess, Missoula Flood sediment, and rubble from the Columbia River basalt bedrock.
-The Horse Heaven Hills had its first vinifera plantings in 1972 at what is now Champoux Vineyard.
-Wines from this spectacular AVA tend to be well-regarded, highly rated and expensive.
+The Horse Heaven Hills had its first vinifera plantings in 1972.
+Wines from this spectacular AVA tend to be well-regarded, highly rated and full of texture.

 "Thinking on the juxtaposition between some sites in the Horse Heaven Hills, there are distinct locations that show the diversity that the AVA boasts.
 From the visually dynamic Wallula Vineyard, which sits directly on the Columbia River and garners the benefits of the insulation provided by the immense body of water, to the stunning rolling hills of Phinny Hill further inland that sit at higher elevations and have far cooler evenings and generally less heat.
 Wallula’s warmer afternoons and evenings can be attributed to the sun radiating off of the cliffs well into the nights, leading to very rich wines and earlier ripening in comparison to its inland counterparts.
 At Phinny Hill, we often choose later picking dates to bring out the overall dark fruit expressions and polished tannins we have come to know and love.
 Both of these sites show beautiful texture and intense dark fruits, and have their own distinct character at the blending table,” says winemaker Jesse Schmidt.